School of Music announces exciting new summer online course in game audio

 On-line Course Runs June 1- July 2, 2020

 MUS 434 [01 ] - Introduction to Sound for Games

 Questions?
 Contact us at email@example.com

 About the Class

-In this groundbreaking and unique class, attendees will learn the ins and outs of game audio from the experts who wrote the book, Steve Horowitz and Scott Looney, co-founders of the Game Audio Institute (GAI).
-The online course will be offered as part of SFSU’s R1 summer session and will include a number of live online teaching sessions.
+In this groundbreaking class, attendees will learn basic concepts in game audio implementation from the experts who wrote the book, Steve Horowitz and Scott Looney, co-founders of the Game Audio Institute (GAI).
+The online course will be offered as part of SFSU’s R1 summer session and will combine self-paced online instruction with 5 live, intensive ZOOM sessions.

 Enrollment for current SFSU students begins on April 6th.
 Starting April 11th non-SFSU students can enroll for the course the College of Extended Learning’s Open University.

 The SFSU Composition Studio envisions a world of art without boundaries or borders.
 We recognize that music—whether intended for a game, the screen, or the concert hall—has the same basis in invention and creativity.